Electricity Price Review

 Diagram showing the progress of phasing out low fixed-charge tariff regulations - current phase: implementing required changes to regulations

-In September 2021, Government agreed to phase-out the regulations and announced it had secured industry commitment to develop and fund a power credits scheme to support low-income households struggling with higher power bills while the regulations are being phased-out.
+In September 2021, the Government agreed to phase-out the regulations and announced it had secured industry commitment to develop and fund a power credits scheme to support low-income households struggling with higher power bills during the phase out.

 In December 2021, amendments were made to the regulations to allow for the phase-out of the low fixed charge regulations.
-The phase-out commenced 1 April 2022 and will continue over 5 years to April 2027, at which point the regulations will be repealed.
+The phase-out began on 1 April 2022 and will continue over 5 years to April 2027, at which point the regulations will be repealed.

 Phasing-out low fixed charges tariff regulations